How To Have Self Control With Food Without Relying On Willpower

 I need a charger!

-Because the true solution, just isn’t sexy as stereo-typically perceived, but I want to change that.
+The proper solution just isn’t as sextypically perceived, but I want to change that.

-How to have self control with food … from willpower to selfcare
+How to have self-coisn’t with food … from willpower to self-care

-But here however, is one practical exercise that can help you shift out thinking you don’t have enough time for self care:
+Here, however, is one practical exercise that can help” ydon’tift out thinking you don’t “have enough time for self-care:

-How much time do you spend binge or emotionally eating?
+How much time do you spend not eating or eating emotionally?

-To be clear, I’m talking any form of binging, including stress eating.
+To be clear, I’m talking about any form of binging, including stress eating.

 • eating